Palash Upazila

 Palash (পলাশ) is an upazila of the Dhaka Division of Bangladesh.
 It is the smallest upazila (sub-district) of Narsingdi District.
 Urban Palash is a part of Greater Dhaka; the conurbation surrounding the Bangladeshi capital city of Dhaka.

 Geography

-Palash is located at 23.9500°N 90.6250°E. It has 31350 households and total area 94.43 km2.
+Palash is located at 23.9500°N 90.6250°E. It has a total area of 94.43 km2.
 It borders Narsingdi Sadar to the south and Shibpur on the east and Rupganj, Kaliganj and Kapasia on the west.
-The Shitalakshya, Haridoa and Old Brahmaputra rivers all flow through it, totalling 60km of river water within Palash's boundaries.
+The Shitalakshya, Haridoa and Old Brahmaputra rivers all flow through it, totalling 60 km of river water within Palash's boundaries.